sez11a/liferay-learn/docs/analytics-cloud/latest/en/getting-started/quick-tour/viewing-the-analytics-dashboard.md

 * Workspace Usage Monitoring
 * Workspace Settings

-To see more about your workspace settings, see [Managing Your Analytics Project](../../administration/managing-projects.md).
+To see more about your workspace settings, see [Managing Workspaces](../../administration/managing-workspaces.md).